 - Can handle both calm and wavey conditions

-- Comes with a lot of extras such as paddle, pump, cargo net, seat
+- Comes with a lot of extra gear such as paddle, hand pump, cargo net, inflatable seat

 - Great kayak for a beginner looking to get into the sport but does not want to invest a lot